hemant-elastic/examples-1/k8s-observability-with-eck/README.md

 cd examples-1/k8s-observability-with-eck
 ```

-# Deploy your Elasticsearch cluster and Kibana Server
+# Deploy your Elasticsearch cluster, APM Server, and Kibana Server
 First you will deploy the Elastic Cloud on Kubernetes operator, and then use the operator to deploy Elasticsearch and Kibana
 ## Deploy the Elastic Cloud on Kubernetes Operator